smotti/UETools-GUI/README.md

 4. Build `UETools-GUI.dll` and load it into the target title process using an appropriate instrumentation method that complies with the game’s EULA and applicable laws.
 For the purpose, [Cheat Engine](https://www.cheatengine.org/) and [System Informer](https://systeminformer.sourceforge.io/downloads) can be found applicable tools.

 While in the title, press Insert (INS) to toggle the menu.
+> [!CAUTION]
+> Windows 11 users may encounter a black screen issue immediately after injecting UETools-GUI.
+While this issue is not addressed within the project itself, if you experience it, please follow these steps:
+> 1) Navigate to the title’s installation directory, then open the following path: `{Title internal name}\Binaries\Win64`.
+> 2) Locate the game executable and open its Properties (Right-click → Properties).
+> 3) Go to the Compatibility tab and enable "Disable fullscreen optimizations" feature.

 # Great First Experience Games
 ## [Lies of P (Unreal Engine 4.27.2)](https://store.steampowered.com/app/1627720)